MusicWeb International One of the most grown-up review sites around 2024

 Vandor, Ivan (1932-2020) was a Hungarian-born Italian composer who wrote a cello concerto in 1991.

-Vasilenko, Sergei (1872-1956) was a Russian composer who wrote a cello concerto in 1944.
+Vasilenko, Sergei (1872-1956) was a Russian composer who wrote a cello concerto in 1944 and Variations for Cello and Orchestra in 1955.

-Vasks, Pēteris (b.1946) is a Latvian composer of two cello concertos.
+Vasks, Pēteris (b.1946) is a Latvian composer who wrote two cello concertos.
 No.1 was completed in 1994 and has been recorded by David Geringas for Conifer and Marko Ylönen for Ondine.
 No.2 dates from 2012, is for cello and string orchestra and subtitled Presence.
 This has been recorded by the dedicatee Sol Gabetta for Sony, Uladzimir Sinkevich for BR Klassik, and Marko Ylönen for Alba.

-Vaubourgoin, Marc (1907-1983) was a French composer who wrote a cello concerto in 1932.
+Vaubourgoin, Marc (1907-1983) was a French composer who wrote a cello concerto in 1932 and Evocation for cello and orchestra.

 Vazkén (Vacek), Paul (1927-2018) was an Armenian-born American composer and musician who wrote a cello concerto designated No.1 which was published in 1977.